Paddlepop25/trent-project1-lulu-website/README.md

 * JavaScript
 * JQuery
 * Markdown
-    * Used for writing this README.md file.
+    * Used for writing this README.md file
 * [Visual Studio Code](https://code.visualstudio.com/)
-    * Used as the IDE to write the codes for this website.
+    * Used as the IDE to write the codes for this website
 * [Bootstrap 4.3.1 framework](https://getbootstrap.com/)
     * Used for it's grid system, page layout with styling and responsive navigation bar.
 * [Google Fonts](https://fonts.google.com/)